-Satin is more difficult to work with than most other fabrics.
-That means extra precautions must be made to create a professional look as well as to ensure the fabric doesn’t lose its elegance.
+With that said, anyone can obtain a professional look with a bit of patience and practice.
 A good quality sewing machine can definitely help, but you’ll also want to follow the guidelines below when sewing with satin.

 1. Be careful not to get any creases into the fabric as these are difficult, if not impossible, to get out.
 When storing the fabric, make sure to fold it neatly, or roll it up loosely to prevent creases from forming.
 Any small crease will be highly visible in the finished garment.
 And trying to get them out might just ruin the fabric.
 So it’s best to take extra care when handling the material.
 If you take a look at the tablecloth above, you’ll see I learned the hard way.